Counting linearly polarized gluons with lattice QCD

 There are three sources of UV singularities: the self-energy of gluon, the self-interaction of the Wilson line, and the interaction between the Wilson-line and the field operator located at the endpoint.
 The gluon self-energy is canceled in the ratio.
 The UV singularities from the self-interaction of the Wilson line are multiplicatively renormalized, even if there are cusps in the Wilson line.
 For the Wilson line described in the last paragraph, in the large $P_3$ limit, the UV singularities from the Wilson line self interaction can be removed by the factor $\sqrt{Z_E(2L, \vect{b}_{\perp})}$, where $Z_E$ is a rectangular Euclidean Wilson-loop with length $2L$ and $|\vect{b}_T|$ (see Refs.~\cite{Ji:2019ewn,Zhu:2022bja}).
 This factor cancels between the numerator and denominator.
 The interaction between the Wilson line and the field located at the endpoint may lead to operator mixing; however, the operator is multiplicatively renormalizable if the field operator located at the endpoint is $F^{0i}$, $F^{3i}$ or $F^{3\mu}$, where $i=1,2$ and $\mu=0,1,2$~\cite{Zhang:2018diq}.
 In addition, the renormalization factor is independent of the location of the operator, which means that the Fourier transform does not modify the multiplicative renormalizability.
 In Eq.~\eqref{eq:R}, the UV divergences in the denominator and numerator are multiplicative, and the renormalization factors are equal because the operators in both the denominator and numerator are of the $F^{0i}F^{0j}$ ($i,j=1,2$) type and the Wilson line structures are the same.
 For the above reasons, the ratio Eq.~\eqref{eq:R} is UV finite, because all UV singularities, including cusp and pinched pole singularities, as well as the endpoint UV singularities, are canceled in the ratio.
 So, the continuum limit of $R(x,\vect{b}_T,P_3)$ can be approached without a renormalization procedure on the lattice.
-We may go even further, that the ratio may be independent of, or at least not sensitive to the shape of the Wilson line.